The famed ‘Jericho banana’ is vanishing. Under Israeli occupation, there’s not enough water.

 'Control of water is central'

-Israel says it is managing the resources according to an agreement included in the 1995 Oslo accords that gave it ultimate control over West Bank water, an arrangement that was supposed to be updated after five years but has remain untouched over decades of stalemate.
+Israel says it is managing the resources according to an agreement included in the 1995 Oslo accords that gave it ultimate control over West Bank water, an arrangement that was supposed to be updated after five years but has remained untouched over decades of stalemate.

-Giora Shaham, director general of the Israel Water Authority, said there is no blanket policy against selling water to Palestinians, and said no requests to buy it have crossed his desk in his three years in charge.
+Giora Shaham, director general of the Israel Water Authority, said that there is no blanket policy against selling water to Palestinians and that no requests to buy it have crossed his desk in his three years in charge.
 He said well permits are allotted cautiously only to keep from exhausting groundwater supplies for downstream users, both Israeli and Palestinian.

 “We are responsible for the whole area,” Shaham said.
 “These are hydrology decisions, not political ones.”